- 1 Facts About Snowdonia

 16. Narrow Gauge Railways

-Many of the narrow gauge railways are concentrated in Snowdonia, and some, including the Ffestiniog Railway and Welsh Highland Railway, were originally used to transport slate from the quarries to the ports.
+Many of the narrow gauge railways in Wales are concentrated in Snowdonia, and some, including the Ffestiniog Railway and Welsh Highland Railway, were originally used to transport slate from the quarries to the ports.
 The Snowdon Mountain Railway is the best-known, taking passengers from Llanberis village to the summit of Snowdon.
 Also look out for the Llanberis Lake Railway, the charming Talyllyn Railway and the Fairbourne Light Railway, all of which are great for kids.

 17. Here Lies A Loyal Dog